Understanding FEMA Flood Zones

 Yes, flood zone designations can and do change over time.
 FEMA periodically updates its flood maps to reflect new data, changes in development, improvements to flood control infrastructure, and better understanding of flood risks.
 There are several mechanisms through which flood zones can change:

-- Map Modernization and Updates: FEMA regularly updates its flood maps through its Risk Mapping, Assessment, and Planning (Risk MAP) program.
+- FEMA regularly updates its flood maps through its Risk Mapping, Assessment, and Planning (Risk MAP) program.
 When new maps are adopted, flood zone designations may change for many properties.
 Communities go through a formal adoption process, and property owners are notified of changes.
 A property that was previously in Zone X could be remapped into Zone AE if new studies show increased flood risk, or vice versa.

 Explore Individual Flood Zones